Close

 If your body is pitta-predominant, the increase in excess heat can become reactive, settle in the tissues, and manifest as an imbalance if it is not properly eliminated.
 Panchamrut tonic helps to remove excess heat from the digestive tract and soothes the pitta.

-Ayurveda also recommends consuming Panchamrut in the preconception period as it helps to strengthen reproductive organs.
+Ayurveda also recommends consuming panchamrut during preconception as it helps strengthen reproductive organs.

 Panchamrut Recipe During Pregnancy

 Panchamrut is an incredibly nutritious recipe.
-It should be taken every day, preferably 2-4 spoons in the morning, on an empty stomach.
+It should be taken daily on an empty stomach, preferably 2-4 spoons in the morning.
 Below is a simple and nourishing recipe for panchamrut.

 To prepare lip-smacking and nutritious panchamrut, you will need the following: